 Thanks to his successful decades-long career, Donny Osmond has earned himself a pretty penny as one of Hollywood’s most iconic performers.
 As of 2021, the “I’ll Make A Man Out of You” singer has an estimated net worth of $18 million, according to Celebrity Net Worth.

-The 61-year-old musician first started out in the entertainment business at a very young age in the mid-’60s.
-After being a member of The Osmonds — which first began as a barbershop quartet featuring Alan Osmond, Wayne Osmond, Merrill Osmond and Jay Osmond before Donny and Jimmy Osmond joined — he went solo in the early ’70s.
+The musician first started out in the entertainment business at a very young age in the mid-’60s.
+Following his run alongside brothers Alan Osmond, Wayne Osmond, Merrill Osmond, Jay Osmond and Jimmy Osmond as “The Osmonds” — which first began as a barbershop quartet before Jimmy and Donny joined — he went solo in the early ’70s.